Here's a super-duper easy chili recipe made in a crock pot.

 so simply half the recipe to feed a family of four with some yummy leftovers.

 First thing in the morning, open all those cans (it will take a while!) and drain everything (rinse the beans) before tossing in the crock pot.
 You may want to do the night before and just toss in the fridge.
 Turn the crock pot to HI (I jump start by placing on the stove) and get it lightly boiling with the lid off.
 I leave it like this most of the day while periodically stirring as it reduces down.
-Note that some recipes call for adding water - I just rinse the inside of all the cans (so as not to waste anything) and toss in the crock pot.

 After that is going, dice & saute the onions and then brown the ground beef.
 Toss them in the crock pot if room - if not, just wait until it reduces ... but get 'em in there for at least a few hours.
 You can just let this cook by itself all day - just make sure there is enough liquid, the heat isn't too high, and if you use a lid, allow it to vent.
 Great to make at a ski house and come back to.